liferay/liferay-docs/develop/tutorials/articles-dxp/audience-targeting/02-creating-new-audience-targeting-rule-types.markdown

 Lastly, you'll need to let administrators set the value that should be compared with the user's current weather.
 This could be a UI component consisting of a drop-down list of weather options.
-Therefore, if an adminstrator sets *rainy* as the value for the rule, the rule could be added to a user segment targeted for rain-related goods.
-When the user visits a site, their user segment assignment is decided by whether their pre-set weather value (rainy) matches their location's current weather.
+Therefore, if an administrator sets *rainy* as the value for the rule, the rule could be added to a user segment targeted for rain-related goods.
+When the user visits a site, their user segment assignment is decided by whether their preset weather value (rainy) matches their location's current weather.
 If it matches, rain-related content targeted for that user segment is displayed; otherwise, the user won't be grouped into that user segment, and will see differing content, like a promotion for sunglasses.

 ![Figure 1: This diagram breaks down the evaluation process for the weather rule.](../../images-dxp/weather-rule-diagram.png)